foqrul1/obsidian-notes/Kubarnetes/what is Kubarnetes.md

 #Monolithic Architecture
 means composed in all in piece.  all software uses a single piece of database. all software turned into a one software making it's all feature unchanged.

+#Microservice: you have to use different service for diffent software